Carmelleonie/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Write a function that inserts a new node at a given position.
+Write a function that returns the number of elements in a linked listint_t list.